abhiTronix/OpenCV_Raspberry_pi_TBB/README.md

 Inspiration from amazing tutorial from Adrian (https://www.pyimagesearch.com/2017/10/09/optimizing-opencv-on-the-raspberry-pi/)

-Inside the tutorial, there is three possible ways of optimizing OpenCV:
+Inside this tutorial, there are three possible ways of optimizing OpenCV:

 1. NEON
 2. VFPV3